Protecting Grandma's Safety

 Anyway, this isn't exactly the kind of solution this person was probably looking for.
 I know it gives me comfort that my mom and her friends are watching out for each other.
 A couple of my mom's friends have my telephone number and address, so if anything comes up or if they have concerns about my mom, they can contact family.

 Most hospitals have places where you can get an emergency button for people to wear around their neck.
 If something happens, the wearer pushes the button and a check-up system goes into force such as calls to the home, an assigned check-up person, and police or emergency people.
 The cost is fairly cheap for safe state of mind.
-My mom's was $22.50 per month.
 They are very understanding about mistakes or accidental pushes.

 Granny needs to be wearing a medi-alert device; something ON her body at all times so no matter where she might fall, she can push the button to call for emergency assistance.
 Many people wear these devices as a 'necklace', others on a wristband.
 I do not recommend putting it in your pocket as sometimes as you bend/sit the device in your pocket could accidentally be activated.

-My medi-alert device is linked to my home security system (Brinks).
-While can cost a couple hundred for the initial installation services & equipment, the monthly maintenance fee is about $30.
-In addition to wearing the medi-alert device, my emergency instructions with Brinks include two contact people who have the key to my unit.
-Thus, if an emergency call is received by Brinks, after contacting the EMTs they then will attempt to reach either person for the key to my unit.
+My medi-alert device is linked to my home security system.
+While it can cost a couple hundred for the initial installation services and equipment, the monthly maintenance fee is about $40.
+In addition to wearing the medi-alert device, my emergency instructions include two contact people who have the key to my unit.
+Thus, if an emergency call is received, after contacting the EMTs they then will attempt to reach either person for the key to my unit.
 Without such an arrangement valuable time could be wasted if the EMTs in turn have to call for assistance to break in my door.

 There are companies who provide medical alert type devices that Granny can wear like a necklace.
 Pressing a button will activate a series of calls for help from a list of people you provide (neighbor, relative, ambulance, etc.) There is a monthly fee that varies with the services provided.
 Sources for these devices can be found from local hospitals, doctor's offices, Senior Services, Department on Aging, and organizations such as the Family Caregiver Alliance.